My son is a different child after NAET sessions

 - Heavy metal poisoning

-Early identification and treatment for speech and language delays is important.
+Early identification and treatment for speech and language delays are important.
 If you, or your doctor, believe your child has a delay, an evaluation by a speech and language pathologist can help to identify the problem, determine the cause and create a plan of action to work with your child.
 Besides actual sounds and language development, a speech and language pathologist will look at what your child understands, whether your child uses gestures, such as pointing to communicate and how well your child’s mouth, tongue and muscles work together to create speech.

-Based on the assessment of the speech and language pathologist and an evaluation to look for other early warning signs of autism, your doctor will decide if further evaluation is necessary and may refer you to early intervention services to further help your child’s development.
+Based on the assessment of the speech and language pathologist and evaluation to look for other early warning signs of autism, your doctor will decide if further evaluation is necessary and may refer you to early intervention services to further help your child’s development.